makaronski/Diploma_Project_Bachelors/README.md

 ![DB_Schema](/Diploma_Project_Bachelors.jpg)

-To connect to the DB and create sessions for users, I've used PHP.
+To connect to the DB and create sessions for users, I've used **PHP**.
+All the code is uploaded.

-Unfortunately, I cannot upload the working website here, but in order to get a sense of it, please check the [PDF](https://github.com/makaronski/Diploma_Project_Bachelors/blob/master/Diploma_Project_Bachelors.pdf).
-The explanation part comes after **pg.32**
+Unfortunately, because I've run it locally on Apache Web Server, I cannot upload the working website here But in order to get a sense of it, please check the [PDF](https://github.com/makaronski/Diploma_Project_Bachelors/blob/master/Diploma_Project_Bachelors.pdf).
+The explanation part comes after **pg.32**.